hmans/miniplex/README.md

 }
 ```

-`createReactIntegration` also provides `Entity` and `Component` React components that you can use to declaratively create (or add components to) entities:
+`createECS` also provides `Entity` and `Component` React components that you can use to declaratively create (or add components to) entities:

 ```jsx
 const Car = () => (